lhcb/starterkit-lessons/second-analysis-steps/lb-git.md

 to store them in a new commit.
 This will open up a text editor that will allow you to type in a commit message.

-> ## Committing often {.callout}
->
+{% callout "Committing often" %}
-> As new commits are only stored in your local repository, there's no cost to
-> committing often.
-You should try to make a new commit every time you've made
-> modifications that can be considered a single unit of changes.
+As new commits are only stored in your local repository, there's no cost to committing often.
+You should try to make a new commit every time you've made modifications that can be considered a single unit of changes.
+{% endcallout %}

 Once you want to upload your commits for review, run
 ```